hibra002/Site/README.md

-Hi, this is my attemoot at designing a Landing Page dedicated to Charity: Water for a creative project.
+Hi, this is a Landing Page I designed for Charity: Water as a creative project.